Vietnam.vn - Nền tảng quảng bá Việt Nam

 The rise of vegetarian food during the 2025 Vesak season not only reflects traditional spiritual needs, but also shows a shift in consumer habits, where health, convenience and sustainability are top priorities.
 From traditional markets to online platforms, vegetarian food today is no longer simply a ritual, but has become a symbol of a modern lifestyle, a harmony between culture and green consumption trends.

-In Vietnam, in recent years, more and more people have chosen vegetarian food for their daily meals.
+In Vietnam, in recent years, more and more people choose vegetarian food for their daily meals.
 Not only the elderly choose to be vegetarian for spiritual or health reasons, many young people are also excited to experience vegetarian cuisine as a modern lifestyle, both to purify the body and to contribute to protecting the environment.

 Minh Trang